This, right here, is a bowl of feel-good-food.

 - 8 oz sliced white button mushrooms

-- 2 inch sweet potatoes, peeled & diced into ½ cubes
+- 2 small sweet potatoes, peeled & diced into ½ inch cubes

 - 1/3 cup olive oil, divided

 - kosher salt

 - ¾ cup tightly packed mixed fresh herbs I used a blend of basil, parsley, & chives